cen-ai/program-y/README.md

 # Introduction to Program-Y

 Program Y is an AIML interpretor written in Python.
 It includes an entire Python 3 framework for building you own chat bots using
 Artificial Intelligence Markup Language, or AIML for short.
+Keith Sterling is Program-Y's principal author.

 Programy-Y is fully cross plaform, running on